emacs-mirror/emacs/mps/manual/source/topic/arena.rst

 Arena states
 ------------

-An arena is always in one of three states.
+An arena is always in one of four states.

 #. .. index::
       single: arena; unclamped state